vipineth/rareskills-blog/zk-addition-dapp-with-noir-and-nextjs/zk-addition-dapp-with-noir-and-nextjs.md

 git clone https://github.com/RareSkills/noir-zk-fullstack-example.git
 ```

->[!NOTE]
->### <i>To effectively understand the code, it is necessary to have a working knowledge of noir and typescript.</i>
+<i>NOTE: To effectively understand the code, it is necessary to have a working knowledge of noir and typescript.</i>

 ## Installing dependencies
-We already have specific versions stated in package.json file.
+We already have specific versions stated in `package.json` file.
 To install, run:
 ```bash
 npm install
 ```